Cost control

 WHERE ALERT_NAME = 'monthly_spend'

-return 'Alert already sent for this month';
+RETURN 'Alert already sent for this month';

-// Get current spend
+-- Get the current month spend

 FROM SNOWFLAKE.ACCOUNT_USAGE.CORTEX_AI_FUNCTIONS_USAGE_HISTORY